Marion Mingins: Ordained ministry

 On 9 July 1987, with the change of the Church of England's canon law to allow the ordination of women, Mingins became one of the church's first female deacons when she was ordained by Ronald Bowlby, Bishop of Southwark, during a service at Southwark Cathedral.
 She continued working for the ACCM but also served as a non-stipendiary minister at All Saints Church, Battersea Park in the Diocese of Southwark from 1987 to 1988.
 She was then drawn to a religious life and was a Novice of the Order of the Holy Paraclete at Whitby, Yorkshire from 1989 to 1991.

 In 1991, Mingins left the religious community and returned to secular life.
 She was appointed a minor canon of St Edmundsbury Cathedral and a became an assistant diocese director of ordinands for the Diocese of St Edmundsbury and Ipswich.
-This latter appointment was highly unusual, as women had yet to been ordained as priests and she was working with both men and women who were exploring ordination.
+This latter appointment was highly unusual, as women had yet to be ordained as priests and she was working with both men and women who were exploring ordination.
 She was promoted to Diocesan Director of Ordinands (DDO) in 1992, and appointed a Canon Residentiary in 1993, thereby becoming one of the first women to become a full-member of a cathedral chapter.

 Mingins was ordained as a priest on 30 April 1994 by John Dennis, Bishop of St Edmundsbury and Ipswich.
 This was the first year that women could be ordained to the priesthood.
 In March 1996, it was announced that she had been appointed a Chaplain to the Queen (QHC): she was the first woman appointed from the Church of England and this was seen as royal approval for the ordination of women.
 As a QHC, she was one of a team of 35 chaplains who took private services for the Royal Family.
 From 1999 to 2002, having left her previous role as DDO, she served as Canon Pastor of St Edmundsbury Cathedral.

 Mingins retired from full-time ministry in 2002, having been diagnosed with breast cancer.
 She was appointed Canon Emeritus by the cathedral and granted permission to officiate in the Diocese of St Edmundsbury and Ipswich so that she could continue her ministry on a part-time basis.
 She died on 26 June 2006, aged 53.